-The next morning, I went to Cioppino’s restaurant on the first floor.
+The next morning, I dined at Cioppino’s restaurant on the first floor.
 I enjoyed a made to order omelette, while sitting out on the patio.
-The restaurant usually has a buffet in the morning.
-The daily buffet is very impressive.
-The chef making omelettes will take the time out to show you how to make the perfect omelette.
-He said to practice flipping omelettes with dry rice in an omelette pan.
-Although I opted to eat at the restaurant, the club level offers an impressive breakfast to the club level guests including smoked salmon, scrambled eggs, and many more offerings.
+The restaurant usually had a buffet in the morning.
+The daily buffet was very impressive.
+The chef, not only made omlettes; but, would take the time out to show you how to make the perfect omelette.
+His instructions were to practice flipping dry rice on an omelette pan.
+Although I opted to eat at the restaurant, the club level offers a wonderful breakfast to the club level guests including smoked salmon, scrambled eggs, and many more offerings.
 Luckily, there was tennis to work off all the delicious meals!

 I was told to arrive early to the tennis courts.
-The tennis court are run by the Cliff Drysdale Tennis Center.
-The clinics are first come first serve.
-The great thing about the tennis clinics is that the tennis center would never put more than six people on a court.
-The tennis center had many tennis pros ready to accommodate however many guests were at the clinic.
+The tennis court were run by the Cliff Drysdale Tennis Center, which were, first come first serve.
+The great thing about the tennis clinics was that the tennis center would never put more than six people on a court.

 Each group spent 15 or so minutes hitting a lot of balls, and doing fun tennis drills.
 As an USTA ranked 4.0 tennis player, I was impressed.
 All the Pros were excellent feeders, and were very professional.
 I felt that the Pros worked us as hard as we could take it.
 Although the group members didn’t know each other in the beginning of the drill, at the end we were all friends.
 We left everything on the court.
 We were wiped out, but fulfilled.
 The hour and half went by fast.
 I could not wait for my next clinic.

 My stay was strictly to enjoy the resort.
-My daily agenda was: watch the sunrise, breakfast, go to tennis clinic, shower, go to beach, have lunch, take private tennis, go to spa, dinner, relax with a glass or two of champagne, pass out, repeat!
+My daily agenda was: watch the sunrise, breakfast, go to tennis clinic, shower, go to beach, have lunch, take private tennis, go to spa, dinner, relax with a glass or two of champagne, sleep, and then repeat the next day!

 To soak up some sun at the Ritz Carlton, Key Biscayne I had choices.
 There were two pools to choose from: the family pool next to the Cantina Mexican Restaurant (guacamole is paid table side), the adult pool by the Dune restaurant/bar, or the beach (great lounging next to beach).
 Usually entertainment (singer/guitar player) played and sang light music at The Dune restaurant in the evenings..
 The beach was very relaxing with a breeze flowing.
 The adult pool has a nice lap pool.
 I spent most of my time on the beach before my spa appointments.

 What I loved most about the Spa at the Ritz Carlton, Key Biscayne, was the mango candle smell.
 The burning mango candle scent greeted me when I turned the corner.
-The spa itself is spaced nicely.
+The spa itself was spacious.
 I never felt cramped.
 Once I checked into the Spa, I was escorted to the locker room, where I was provide my locker, flip flops and a comfy robe.
-The attendant showed me the locker room which included a jacuzzi and sauna.
+The attendant showed me the locker room which included a hot tub, steam room and sauna.
 When I was ready, the attendant showed me to the lounge.
 The lounge had spa music playing, along with many places to sit down, relax and wait for your appointment.
-The Ritz Carlton Signature Spa was fabulous, exceeded expectations.
+The fabulous Ritz Carlton Signature Spa exceeded my expectations.

 Unexpectedly, I had come across something special.
 Thursday through Saturday evenings at the Ritz Carlton Key Biscayne, a band called the Nostalgia played music in the main lounge.
 The band members dressed in white tuxs, and play authentic cuban music.
 This band inspired me to learn how to dance latin dances, such as the salsa and rumba.
 The first few times I saw them, I just listened and enjoyed their music.
 On future visits to Key Biscayne I have danced to their music.
 Listening to the Nostalgia band was my favorite part of my trips to the Ritz Carlton, Key Biscayne.

 So, our last trip was a short weekend trip to celebrate our anniversary of when we met.
-My husband, William and I had met six years ago in Florida.
+My husband, William and I had met in 2010.
 I was staying at the Ritz Carlton, so he joined me to listen to the Nostalgia in the main lounge.
 We talked all night, as the Nostalgia band played in the background.
 It was an unforgettable evening!

 A couple of months ago, we flew into Miami, and Ubered over to the resort in time to make the tennis clinic.
 When we arrived, there were a lot of guests at the clinic.
-Most of the courts have a hartru surface (type of clay).
-I believe there is one hard surface court.
-In New Jersey, we play tennis indoors, so playing outside in the sun, with a breeze was challenging, but fun.
+Most of the courts have a hartru surface (type of clay), with one hard surface court.
+In New Jersey, we played tennis indoors, so playing outside in the sun, with a breeze was challenging, refreshing, but mostly, fun.
 We jumped in, and had a great clinic.
 It was invigorating.
 The weather in January was warm, as we just left a very cold New Jersey.
 After our tennis clinic, we checked in to our hotel.
-Our special resort always exceeds expectations.
+Our special resort always exceeded expectations.

 Taking the chance to step outside the box to experience life turned out to be the right path.
-The resort has so much to offer to singles, couples and families.
-It has excellent services such as: tennis center, spa, pools, restaurants, bars, entertainment, a beautiful beach and only minutes away from bustling South Beach in Miami.
-I grew from being a widow trying to find herself through the love of tennis to finding true love again; ultimately sharing a very special gem of a resort and tennis experience.
+The resort had so much to offer to singles, couples and families.
+It had excellent services such as: tennis center, spa, pools, restaurants, bars, entertainment, a beautiful beach and only minutes away from bustling South Beach in Miami.
+I grew from being a widow trying to find herself through the love of tennis to finding true love again; ultimately sharing a very special resort and tennis experience.
 The Ritz Carlton, Key Biscayne, made me stop and smell the roses.